OffTheClockStudios/QR-Code-Builder/README.md

 We welcome feedback and contributions.
 You can:

 * Submit issues or feature requests on GitHub
-* Suggest preset templates using the form
 * Fork and submit pull requests for improvements
+* Submit issues or feature requests through survey linked within the page
+* Suggest preset templates using the survey linked within the page

 ---